AtsushiSakai/PythonRobotics/README.md

 Your robot's video, which is using PythonRobotics, is very welcome!!

-This is a list of other user's comment and references:[users\_comments](https://github.com/AtsushiSakai/PythonRobotics/blob/master/users_comments.md)
+This is a list of user's comment and references:[users\_comments](https://github.com/AtsushiSakai/PythonRobotics/blob/master/users_comments.md)

 # Contribution

 Any contribution is welcome!!

+Please check this document:[How to contribute](https://pythonrobotics.readthedocs.io/en/latest/how_to_contribute.html#)

 # Citing